oondeo/docker-odoo/README.md

 Add `--volume /path/to/addons/folder/in/host:/opt/odoo/extra-addons:ro` when executing step 2 of above instructions.
 The mounted folder must have read permissions for the docker process, or it will fail without notice.

+The `:ro` part means read-only.
+You will probably want that.

 ### Subclassing this repository